denoland/std/type_decoders/README.md

 ): PromiseDecoder<T>;
 ```

-_here, "object element" refers to a `key: value` pair of the object.
+_"Object element" refers to a `key: value` pair of the object.
 "Element-value" refers to the `value` of this pair and "element-key" refers to the `key` of this pair_

 `isObject()` accepts a decoderObject argument and returns a new decoder that will verify that an input is a non-null object, and that each element-key of the input is decoded by the corresponding element-key of the `decoderObject`.
-On `DecoderSuccess`, the a new object is returned which has element-values defined by the decoderObject's element-values.
-By default, any excess properties on the input object are ignored.
+On `DecoderSuccess`, a new object is returned which has element-values defined by the decoderObject's element-values.
+By default, any excess properties on the input object are ignored (i.e. not included on the returned value).

 Options: